SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 * The Good motor choice is based on [NEMA23 PR57HS76](https://robu.in/product/nema23-pr57hs76-2804-05-18-9kg-cm-stepper-motor-d-type-shaft).
 * The Great motor choice is based on [NEMA23 PR57HS112](https://robu.in/product/pro-range-nema23-pr57hs112-3004-03-30-61-kg-cm-hybrid-bipolar-stepper-motor-round-type-shaft).

+**Summary of today's session (Day 9):**

+1. Restarted CAD development using finalized hardware specifications.
+2. Imported accurate models of rails, extrusions, bearings, and structural parts.
+3. Verified compatibility between sourced components and CAD references.
+4. Constructed a more realistic digital representation of the robot platform.
+5. Established a solid foundation for future mechanical integration work.

 **Total time spent: 3h 30m**

 ---